 Ligaments are soft tissues that connect bone to bone and stabilize your joints.

-Muscles are soft tissues that contract (tighten) and relax to move your hand.
+Muscles are soft tissues that tighten and relax to move your hand.

-The synovial lining produces the fluid inside your joints that helps make movement smooth.
+The synovial lining makes the fluid inside your joints that helps make movement smooth.

 Volar plates are hard tissues that stabilize the joints, keeping fingers from bending backward.